 Remember Him, and He Will Remember You

 In addition, there is another meaning of this verse.
 This verse contains layers upon layers of meaning, light upon light, and is of multiple dimensions.
-Another of its meanings that the scholars of Qur’anic interpretation point out is a much broader one.
-That the verse is not limited to merely the outward mention of Allah with one’s tongue, rather, whenever we are moved to act based on our yearning to achieve Allah’s pleasure, that this is included as well in Allah’s promise.
+Another of its implications that the scholars of Qur’anic interpretation point out is a much broader one.
+That the verse is not merely the outward mention of Allah with one’s tongue, but rather, whenever we are moved to act based on our yearning to achieve Allah’s pleasure, that this is included in Allah’s promise.
 Hence, the verse is also saying: Obey me, and I shall reward you.
 Preserve my commandments, and I shall preserve you.
 Refrain from what I have prohibited, and I shall protect you from what you fear.